hapl/predict-flight-delays/README.md

 - Tested different regression models to find the one that gave us the best results.
 - We did hyperparameter tuning to optimize the models.
 - The models tested were:
-    - Lineal Regression, including Lasso and Ridge
+    - Linear Regression, including Lasso and Ridge
     - XGBoost Regressor
     - Tested Random Forest Classifier (after transforming delay time as labels).
 - Created pickles to save our models and avoid running every time we wanted to evaluate results; those can be found [here](data/pickles)